richarvey/techshift-modernise/content/page/lab8.md

 18) Again we need to update the config.
 If the config.js file is not open, double click on the file to re-open it.
 Add a new line at the end of line 7.

 19) Add the following value to the new blank line 8.
-You will need to replace teh SNS-TOPIC-ARN with the SNS ARN you found on step 16.
+You will need to replace the SNS-TOPIC-ARN with the SNS ARN you found on step 16.

 ```
       newImageSNS: process.env.NEWIMAGESNS || 'SNS-TOPIC-ARN',